eliotttak/eliotttak/README.md

 - [GoFileEncoder](https://github.com/eliotttak/GoFileEncoder) - A little XOR file encoder, written in Golang.
 - [csv_parser](https://github.com/eliotttak/csv_parser) - A hand-made CSV parser written in Node.js
 - [color-format-converter](https://github.com/eliotttak/GoFileEncoder) - A color format converter available on [color-format-converter.onrender.com](https://color-format-converter.onrender.com)
-- [chat](https://github.com/eliotttak/chat) - A little chat with only one functionnality : send messages
+- [chat](https://github.com/eliotttak/chat) - A little chat with only one functionnality : send messages.
+Available on [chat-8518.onrender.com](https://chat-8518.onrender.com/)
 - [smtp](https://github.com/eliotttak/smtp) - A little SMTP client (but I haven't tested it for a long time, so maybe it no longer work...)

-View [here](https://github.com/eliotttak?tab=repositories) the full list of repositories, including the forks.
+Click [here](https://github.com/eliotttak?tab=repositories) the full list of repositories, including the forks.

 <!--
 **eliotttak/eliotttak** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.